 What is the leadership you want to contribute to the movement?

 “One of the things about believing in yourself and believing in others is taking the empowerment to move it forward.
 It’s not going to be easy, it’s going to be scary.
 It’s taking the baby steps forward to not just find your own empowerment, but bring it out in others.
 They might not be able to see it, but you can bring it out.
 Bring the empowered person you’ve been these last few days back to where you’ve came from.
 We’re all learners.
 Anyone you see, anyone you meet, treat them like human beings and spread what you know.” —K.J., Atlanta, GA

 What would you want to say to our readers about learner-centered education, learners in general, and/or your experience at SparkHouse?

-“Learner-centered education is an exciting initiative that truly helps to make teaching and education about the most important part of it: the learner.
+“Learner-centered education is an exciting initiative that truly helps make teaching and education about the most important part of it: the learner.
 SparkHouse allowed me to see learner-centered environments from across the country, and it made me excited for the possibilities that can come from this initiative.
-I can’t wait to see where education goes from here!” —Danielle (chaperone), Pittsburgh, PA
+I can’t wait to see where education goes from here!” —Danielle (mentor), Pittsburgh, PA

 SparkHouse has become a powerful community within the learner-centered movement that stretches well-beyond the two days we come together in person.
 Young learners (and their mentors) are able to take the knowledge, skills, and dispositions they collect at the gathering and apply them within the contexts of their local communities and beyond.

 We’ve heard stories of learners presenting to their local Board of Education, state legislature, district administrators, and mentors.
 We’ve seen learners create their own national organization to engage even more youth in the learner-centered movement.
 We’ve watched as young learners command the stage in front of education audiences at major conferences and events across the country.
 And, we’ve witnessed learners declare they want to become educators themselves, so they can bring learner-centered experiences to the next generation..